wxMaxima-developers/wxmaxima/info/wxmaxima.gl.md

 ============================

-wxMaxima is a graphical user interface (GUI) for the Maxima computer algebra system (CAS). wxMaxima allows one to use all of Maxima’s functions.
+wxMaxima is a graphical user interface (GUI) for the Maxima computer algebra system (CAS). wxMaxima allows one to use all of Maximaâs functions.
 In addition, it provides convenient wizards for accessing the most commonly used features.
 This manual describes some of the features that make wxMaxima one of the most popular GUIs for Maxima.